 Call Police on 999 if urgent, if not urgent call 101.
+Based on Herts Model Child Protection Policy for Schools

 If a child resides in a neighbouring Local Authority (out of Hertfordshire County) the GOV.UK webpage for reporting child abuse to your local council: Report child abuse to a local council - GOV.UK (www.gov.uk) is accessible to assist staff.